kinginfamy/uglydog/README.md

 # uglydog
 ## Summary
-uglydog produces a list of Pokemon checks and counters from your input.
+uglydog produces a list of Pokemon checks and counters from your inputs.